House of Ash and Bone Cover Concept

 I am empty.
 I am nothing.

-“As a father of two boys, I hurt for you Diego,” The doctor said, and he sat me in a chair in the hallway, then sat next to me.
+“As a father of two boys, I hurt for you, Diego,” the doctor said, and he sat me in a chair in the hallway, then sat next to me.
 “No one can say what she hears, what she understands.
-Let her know that you will fight on, that you will not give up.
+Let her know you will fight on, that you will not give up.
 Give her that, give her your assurance that, no matter what, you will carry her memory with you for the rest of your long life, that you will share her story with your kids, your grandkids.”

-“I will.”
+“I, I will.”
 I say, not grasping the severity of his suggestion.

-The Landrys stepped away.
+As I walked toward my mother’s room, the Landrys stepped away.
 Richard says he needed to get a snack for Charlie and walked toward the elevator.
 They always have snacks in Mrs. Landry’s purse, but I say nothing.
 I need to speak to Mom alone.

 “Mom?”
 I call to her.